 As a low interest card, the Scotiabank Value Visa isn’t designed to offer perks and frills but save you on interest.
 That said, the card does offer as much as 25% off base rates at participating Avis and Budget locations in both Canada and the United States as long as you pay with your Scotiabank Value Visa Card.
 You can also add an authorized user at no extra cost.

 The Scotiabank Value Visa does have an annual fee of $29.
-While it’s low, the MBNA True Line Mastercard has no annual fee, carries the same regular interest rate of 12.99% on purchases, and has a more competitive promotional interest rate of 0% on balance transfers (though, the MBNA True Line does have a higher balance transfer fee and cash advance rate).
+While it’s low, the MBNA True Line Mastercard has no annual fee, carries the same regular interest rate of 12.99% on purchases (though, the MBNA True Line does have a higher cash advance rate).

 - Also read:MBNA True Line Mastercard review

 The Scotiabank Value Visa Card’s balance transfer period also lasts for six months, which is pretty much the standard for balance transfer cards.
-However, there are cards that do have longer promotional periods.
-Namely, the promotional rate on the MBNA True Line Mastercard lasts for ten months.
+However, there are cards that do have longer promotional periods that lasts for up to nine or ten months.

 The bottom line

-While the Scotiabank Value Visa might fall short in a few ways when pitted against its biggest competitor in the low interest and balance transfer arena – the MBNA True Line Mastercard – Scotia’s card at least doesn’t charge a balance transfer fee.
-Depending on the size of the balance you’re transferring over, that can make all the difference.
+While the Scotiabank Value Visa might fall short in a few ways when pitted against its biggest competitor in the low interest arena – the MBNA True Line Mastercard – Scotia’s card does have a balance transfer offer.
+When transferring over a balance and consolidating your credit card debts, that can make all the difference.